huntflow/tornado-swagger/README.md

 - Multiple response models
 - Request headers definition
 - Raise error for different models with same names (now different model with same name of already registered model will be ignored)
+- Fix nested models description handling (now if you add description to nested pydantic model, it will break componen ref)